Please browse the following topics for frequently asked questions. Thank you.

 Keep East Wenatchee Clean

-Does the City provide any free garbage dump days?
+Does the City provide any free yard debris disposal days?

 How do I dispose of a residential sharp?